LiteObject/GitLab-Runner/README.md

-## How to Setup GitLab Runner Locally
+## How to Setup GitLab Runner Locally For .NET Applications
 - Run gitlab-runner in docker container
   - $ `docker-compose up -d`
 - Go inside the container to run bash command